 What kind of olives can I use in no-knead olive bread?

-For this loaf, any pitted olive will yield something worth eating.
+For this loaf, I find any pitted olive will yield something worthy of eating.
 (You don’t want to go to the trouble of pitting them yourself because it is tedious, and the results will not be as neat.)
 But what Lahey turns to most often are pitted Kalamata olives soaked in a pure salt brine, nothing else, just salt.
-You might think that because they’re black, they’ll change the color of the bread, but they won’t unless you accidentally dump some of the brine into the dough.

 Green Sicilian colossals, sometimes called “giant” olives, packed in pure salt brine, are another good option; they’re often available at Italian food stores.